Ten Ways to Grow Your Money

 My guidance here is only ever speak to highly qualified advisers who are chartered financial planners or certified financial planners.
 These are people that have got the equivalent of solicitor or chartered accountant qualifications in financial planning.
 They are likely to be much more professional and therefore, give you a more transparent fee agreement, rather than taking high fees and hidden trail commissions from your policies.

-Rule number seven, is in correspondence to drip feed going back to markets again.
+Rule 7, is in correspondence to drip feed going back to markets again.
 What should you do in these volatile market times?
 When it's a falling market, look at drip feeding your money into those investments and in turn look at regular premium savings plans.
 If you save regularly into your pension or you drip feed money into investments, look at falling investment markets for where you’re paying regularly, which takes me onto rule number eight.

-The 8th rule is concerning lump sum investments.
+Rule 8, is concerning lump sum investments.
 Always look for markets that are rising, so the aim is to buy at the bottom of the market, therefore if the market has crashed, that’s the time to invest lump sums into that particular area because it will grow and in turn so will your lump sum.
 So rules seven and eight, for markets that are falling invest regular premiums that you buy lots of cheap units as the markets are falling, and in rising markets [rule 8] you need to invest at the start and it will grow.

-Rule number nine is another simple one: compare.
+Rule 9, is another simple one: compare.
 Always compare and look at consolidation.
 So, when you’ve got lots of pensions that you might have taken out over the years with different employers and different companies or pensions that you paid into yourself a few years ago, those charges may have been higher a few years ago compared what you can get today.
 Always compare charges on old policies to newer type policies and even look at or get your adviser to look at whether you should consolidate your pensions or investments because lots of investment companies and pension companies give you a discount on the charges if you consolidate and have a slightly bigger pension fund or slightly bigger investment.
 So, comparing and consolidating may save you many hundreds, if not thousands of pounds over the coming years.

-Finally, the tenth rule is in conjunction with the first law of management, ‘something that is not managed or reviewed regularly will deteriorate’.
+Finally, rule 10 is in conjunction with the first law of management, ‘something that is not managed or reviewed regularly will deteriorate’.
 It’s the same if you're not checking your car or your electricity, or your gas boiler or whatever it might be, sooner or later it will break.
-So never forget the first law of management which is: ‘things that are not managed deteriorate and things that are measured and monitored improve’ and apply it to your investments.
+So never forget the first law of management which is: ‘things that are not managed deteriorate and things that are measured and monitored will improve’ and apply it to your investments.
 Monitor and manage them as you would with other aspects of your life and they will grow.